duanegoodner/lstm_adversarial_attack/SETUP.md

 docker exec -it lstm_aa_app /bin/zsh
 ```

 You will then be at a `zsh` prompt in the container.
+Run the following commands to double-check our user name and working directory.

 ```shell
 whoami